JohnMurray/busan/decisions/002-address-format-and-resolution.md

 coordination cost of a global registry.
 However, the executor registry requires updating both on initial actor creation, as well as when an actor is moved between executors.
 Since the executor is encoded into the address representation, this would also require _forwarding_ resolution to another executor when a move has occurred.
+Depending on how often actors are moved, this could result in significant amounts of bookkeeping over the life of the actor system.

 ## Choice